Lex-2008/containers/postfix.cont/README.md

 * Verifies that local user exist (listed in a text file) before doing spam check.

-* Does **not** perform spam-check against emails sent **from** addresses listed in `known_senders.txt` file, thus your friend's mail will never go to spam!
+* Does **not** perform spam-check against emails sent **from** addresses listed in `known_senders.txt` file, thus your friends' mail will never go to spam!

 * Does **not** perform spam-check against emails sent **to** addresses with `+` in them (like "alexey+facebook@example.com"), thus those registration emails will never go to spam!